emaphis/java-algorithms/README.md

 # java-algorithms
-Repository of algorithms in java
+Repository of algorithms and experiments in java